Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 15 Desember 2025 21.39.00 UTC
+- WIB: Senin, 15 Desember 2025 22.35.15 UTC
-- WITA: Senin, 15 Desember 2025 22.39.00 UTC
+- WITA: Senin, 15 Desember 2025 23.35.15 UTC
-- WIT: Senin, 15 Desember 2025 23.39.00 UTC
+- WIT: Selasa, 16 Desember 2025 00.35.15 UTC

 Kutipan Inspiratif:
-"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
-It’s much easier to come up with excuses of why you can't do it.
-If you do what is easy your life will be hard."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: motivational
+Kategori: funny